 If you’re entirely new to biking to shop, don’t fret!
 Follow HUB Cycling on Facebook, Twitter, and Instagram for tips and tricks on how to easily make cycling to shops a part of your routine, or check out The Commuter Bike Shopper’s Checklist or How to Shop by Bike.

-Mobi by Shaw Go is offering free 24H passes on August 8, 13, 14, and 16.
+No bike?
+No problem.
+Mobi by Shaw Go is offering free 24H passes on August 8, 13-16.
 Use promo code mobi2shop.
 Take as many 30 minute (or less) rides as you want in 4 hours.
 Rides longer than 30 minutes incur overage fees.